Utshav-paudel/100Daysofcode/README.md

 # Day4
 ### List

-Is sequence data types in python that is a collection of sequence elements for e.g:
+It is a sequence data types in python that is a collection of sequence of  elements. for e.g:

 `lst=[1,2,56,"hari","alex",false]`